Trance.nu: Software

-The site is based on its own software called omgApi, which is coded and maintained by Tommie Podzemski, and open source software such as MySql, Smarty, PHP and PEAR.
+The site was based on its own software called omgApi, which was coded and maintained by Tommie Podzemski, and open source software such as MySql, Smarty, PHP and PEAR.

 OpenSocial and API

 In May 2008, trance.nu announced that they were joining the OpenSocial Alliance, founded by Google.
 They also announced the public release of their API, making it possible for other websites to gain access to its data.

-Staff

-Throughout the years, staff expanded to over 15 volunteers who were working nonprofit for the website.

 Statistics

-Since 1999, trance.nu published over 3,500 news items, 1,600 reviews and 200 interviews.
-Trance.nu is home to over 70,000 members.
-The site is solely run off the nonprofit work of an independent staff from across the globe.
+Trance.nu published over 3,500 news items, 1,600 reviews and 200 interviews.
+Trance.nu was home to over 70,000 members.
+The site was solely run off the nonprofit work of an independent staff from across the globe, with 15 volunteers at its peak.

 Compilation releases

 Surviving The Chills

 In November 2002, trance.nu released their first CD compilation, Surviving The Chills, on Nordic Records sub-label Green.
 The CD included artists such as Mark Norman, Jezper Söderlund and Elizabeth Fields, combining established artists with up-and-coming talents from the site.
 The CD was also selected "CD of the Month" on dancegrooves.com.